-Please call for availability pricing below, large and small quantities are in stock.
-Grain is to expensive to ship and is sold locally only.
+Please call for availability, large quantities are to expensive to ship and are sold locally only.

 Grains are small, hard, dry seeds, they can be stored, measured, and

 transported more readily than can other kinds of food crops such as fresh

 fruits, roots and tubers.
 The plants producing such seeds are called “grain

 crops”.
 The two main types of commercial grain crops are cereals such as

 wheat and rye, and legumes such as beans and soybeans.
 Grains are a healthy